AlenaMosimann/Baku_Smart_Alarm_Clock/README.md

 ## Features
-The smart alarm clock has multiple features
+The smart alarm clock has several features ...
 - telling the current time
 - setting the alarm for a specific time (“set_alarm_time” mode)
 - setting the alarm for a time period to check for light sleep (“range_alarm_time” mode)